Who we are

 Our purpose: create new science, capabilities, and technologies across the emerging hydrogen value chain, supporting new Australian industries and large-scale emissions reduction.

-Christopher Munnings leads Energy’s Electrochemical Energy Systems team and has a wealth of insight and experience across hydrogen production, utilisation, and integration with a range of renewable energy systems.
+- Christopher leads Energy's Electrochemical Energy Systems team and has a wealth of insight and experience across hydrogen production, utilisation, and integration with a range of renewable energy systems.

-Anna Kaksonen is a Group Leader with CSIRO Land and Water, and brings much-needed expertise in biological systems, in particular how microorgansisms and biotechnological systems can be used in industrial scale applications.
+- Anna is a Group Leader with CSIRO Land and Water, and brings much-needed expertise in biological systems, in particular how microorgansisms and biotechnological systems can be used in industrial scale applications.

-Jenny Hayward is a senior economic modeller with Energy in our Newcastle labs, with considerable experience working across the energy sector understanding the economic aspects of new technology development and integration.
+- Jenny is a senior economic modeller with Energy in our Newcastle labs, with considerable experience working across the energy sector understanding the economic aspects of new technology development and integration.

-Matthew Hill is a Principal Research Scientist from CSIRO Manufacturing, with a diverse background in materials chemistry and industrial applications for novel gas or liquid separation systems built on metal organic frameworks.
+- Matthew is a Principal Research Scientist from CSIRO Manufacturing, with a diverse background in materials chemistry and industrial applications for novel gas or liquid separation systems built on metal organic frameworks.